Bodera/quickCourse_DesignPatterns/java/designs-pattern-in-java/behavioral-patterns/Mediator/Mediator.md

 This is a small illustration on how you can use reactive extensions instead of rolling your own observer classes in order to create a mediator which allows you to supply values.

 Reactive extensions is an extremely powerful API for actually filtering events and getting just the sequences that you're actually interested in.
+It also can combine sets of sequences and so on and so forth.
+Reactive extensions really deserve its own course to talk about all different features.
+The central premise is simple you have a central component and everyone communicates through that components.

 ### Some additional notes

-Make things easier, it's 01:04am and I'm not interested in more headaches.
+Make things easier, it's 01:04am and to be frank I'm not interested in more headaches.
 So just:

 - Create a `.vscode` folder for you project (use the Run and Debug panel available in Visual Studio Code available when install the Java extension)
 - Download the jars necessary for reactx